 With striking similarity in appearance with spring roll, turon is also known as lumpiang saging.
 That’s because its ingredient is mainly slices of saba banana, wrapped in spring roll, rolled in brown sugar and deep fried.
 Jackfruit is also added in the mix to enhance its flavor.

-Turon is usually sold by streetside food vendors as a cheap merienda.
+Streetside food vendors usually sell Turon as a cheap merienda.
 But its straightforward way of cooking makes it easy to prepare at home.

 Biko (also known as sinukmani) is a sweet rice cake made of coconut milk, brown sugar (muscovado or panutsa is a better option), and glutinous rice.
 It is usually topped with latik or a syrupy caramelized coconut cream used as a dessert sauce.
 It is a type of kalamay dish and is prepared similarly, except the rice grains are not ground into a paste.
 They are also sometimes packaged and sold as suman.

-Banana cue, maruya or banana barbecue is a popular banana snack food on bamboo skewers or street food in the Philippines.
-Similarly cooked as turon, banana cue is even more simple to prepare, with main ingredient saba banana and minor ingredients (sugar and cooking oil plus banana skewer) comprising the whole composition.
+Banana cue, maruya, or banana barbecue is a popular banana snack food on bamboo skewers or street food in the Philippines.
+Prepared in the same way as turon, a banana cue is even more straightforward to make.
+The main ingredient is saba banana and minor ingredients sugar and cooking oil plus banana skewer.
 It is usually sold in streets and is a Filipino favorite as mid-afternoon snacks.

 Bukayo is a sweet Filipino dessert / snack made from sweetened grated coconut strips.
-It is made by simmering coconut strips in a mixture of coconut water and muscovado sugar until liquid is heavily reduced, mixture is then formed into balls or flat circles and left to harden to a chewy consistency.
+Made of coconut strips in a mixture of coconut water and muscovado sugar simmered until liquid is massively reduced.
+The mixture is then formed into balls or flat circles and left to harden to a chewy consistency.

-It is the Philippine street food that’s best eaten hot, hence the name “hot cake”.
+It is the Philippine street food that’s best eaten hot, hence the name “hot cake.”
 Before serving, each hotcake is slathered with margarine or butter and sprinkled with white sugar.
-Hot cakes are usually found on the sidewalks in the Philippines, but also easy to prepare at home.
+This type of pancakes are usually found on the sidewalks in the Philippines, but also easy to prepare at home.

-Palitaw is a flat, sweet rice cake made from washed, soaked and ground malagkit, or ground glutinous rice whose dough is formed unto thin patties and cooked in boiling oil.
+Palitaw is a flat, sweet rice cake made from washed, soaked and ground malagkit, or ground glutinous rice.
+Its dough is formed unto thin patties and cooked in boiling oil.
 Although ordinary rice flour is also used in preparing palitaw, glutinous rice is a better choice.
-It is often garnished with grated coconut, toasted sesame seeds and sugar.
+It is often garnished with grated coconut, toasted sesame seeds, and sugar.

 Ice candy is the handy Filipino version of American popsicle.
-The concoction of mango, avocado, durian, jackfruit or buko macapuno mixed with sugar and milk is packaged into small plastic cylindrical casings and stored in the freezer.
-Sold at sari-sari stores, it’s a cheap refreshment loved by all.
+The concoction of mango, avocado, durian, jackfruit, or buko macapuno mixed with sugar and milk is packaged into small plastic cylindrical casings and stored in the freezer.
+Sold at sari-sari stores, ice candy is a cheap refreshment loved by all.

 Kwek kwek, also known as tokneneng, is a popular Filipino street food made by deep-frying hard-boiled quail eggs that are covered with orange batter.
 It is fried until crispy, then served with a sweet-and-sour style dipping sauce.

 Pastillas is a milk-based sweet confectionery dessert whose origin is traced from the province of Bulacan.
-It is made of powedered milk, condensed milk, melted butter and grated cheese.
+It is made of powdered milk, condensed milk, melted butter and grated cheese.
 However, an authentic ingredient consists of milk from water buffalo/carabao.
 Ingredients are mixed and formed into small bite-size balls or thin cylinders.
 Rolled in sugar and wrapped in transparent plastic sheets, it’s a popular pasalubong item or sold together with bakery and pastry products.

 Maiz Con Hielo

 Maíz con hielo, commonly spelled mais con yelo in the Philippines, literally means corn with ice in local dialect.
 It is a sweet refreshment popular during hot summers.
-Its both the texture and creaminess makes maíz con hielo a refreshing and tasty dessert.
+It’s both the texture and creaminess that make maíz con hielo a refreshing and tasty dessert.

 Suman is a rice cake made from glutinous rice cooked in coconut milk, often wrapped in banana leaves or buli or buri palm leaves for steaming.
-There are a variety of main ingredients besides glutinous rice: kamoteng kahoy (cassava), banana and more.
-Additional ingredients including coconut caramel sauce enhance its flavor.
+There are a variety of main ingredients besides glutinous rice: kamoteng kahoy (cassava), banana, and more.
+Additional elements, including coconut caramel sauce, enhance its flavor.

-A piaya is a muscovado-filled unleavened flatbread commonly found in Negros Occidental where it is a popular delicacy.
-It is made by filling dough with a mixture of muscovado (unrefined cane sugar) and glucose syrup.
-A popular souvenir item for travelers in Bacolod and other places in the province, it is sold at pasalubong shops, transport terminals and at the airport.
+A piaya is a muscovado-filled unleavened flatbread commonly found in Negros Occidental, where it is a popular delicacy.
+It is made by filling the flatbread dough with a mixture of muscovado (unrefined cane sugar) and glucose syrup.
+A popular souvenir item for travelers in Bacolod and other places in the province, it is sold at pasalubong shops, transport terminals, and the airport.

 Peanut brittle is a type of confectionery popularly sold in Baguio City as souvenir food.
 It consists of flat broken pieces of hard sugar candy embedded with nuts such as pecans, almonds, or peanuts.
-It is also has variations from other countries including France, India, Georgia and Bangladesh.
-A mixture of sugar and water is heated to the hard crack stage corresponding to a certain temperature.
+It also has variations from other countries, including France, India, Georgia, and Bangladesh.
+A mixture of sugar and water is heated to the hard crack stage corresponding to a specific temperature.
 Nuts are then mixed with the caramelized sugar.
-The hot candy is poured out onto a flat surface for cooling and when the brittle cools, it is broken into pieces.
+The hot candy is poured out onto a flat surface for cooling, and when the brittle cools, it is broken into pieces.

-Maja blanca, also known sa coconut pudding, is a Filipino dessert made primarily from coconut milk and is often available as a home-made treat.
-It is usually served during fiestas and during the holidays, especially Christmas.
-This luscious dessert is easy to make and the ingredients are widely available.
+Maja blanca, also known as coconut pudding, is a Filipino dessert made primarily from coconut milk and is often available as a home-made treat.
+It is usually served during fiestas and holidays, especially Christmas.
+This luscious dessert is easy to make, and the ingredients are widely available.